 Iron Clad Beetle (Zopherus haldemani)

-Detailing the identifying qualities of the Iron Clad Beetle, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Iron Clad Beetle.

 Updated: 1/21/2014; Authored By Staff Writer; Content ©www.InsectIdentification.org